xincan1949/Lovely-Mindmap/README.md

 # ✨ Change Log

-- 06/20/2024 Remove keymaps when viewport switched to non-canvas 30 minutes ago shaun*
+- 06/20/2024 Remove keymaps when viewport switched to non-canvas
 - 07/06/2023 Debounce is support when nodes are created by `Enter` or `Tab`
 - 07/05/2023 Fix the first time you enter the editor canvas instance may be undefined
 - 07/04/2023 Fix keyboard F fail to focus the nearest central node in viewport